zilexa/Homeserver/Recommendations.md

 ## Motherboard
 _non-gaming, Intel for lowest power consumption, ECC memory support_ The most essential part: A motherboard designed specifically for 24/7/365 stable operation with low power consumption, instead of a motherboard designed for gaming.
-  - (with ECC) mATX: Fujitsu or Kontron D3644-B mATX (supports ECC)
+  - (with ECC) mATX: Fujitsu D3644-B mATX (supports ECC)
-    - (no ECC) mATX alternatives: Fujitsu or Kontron D3642-B or D3643-H
+    - (no ECC) mATX alternatives: Fujitsu D3642-B or D3643-H
-  - (no ECC) mITX: Fujitsu or Kontron D3473-B
+  - (no ECC) mITX: Fujitsu D3473-B
   - ASRock H310M-STX, only available with case (barebone): AsRock DeskMini 310  \
 The D3644-B is the cheapest (yet feature-complete) motherboard with the C246 chipset, one that is specifically meant for embedded devices and edge solutions.
 It is made of special components for low power consumption and stability. **Almost every other motherboard you find is made up of components focused on performance (for gaming usually)**.
 Building a home server requires you to think differently.
 For example. you do not want a motherboard with maximum number of phases, because they exist solely to support high consumption of your CPU.
 This goes against the philosophy behind this guide: creating a highly efficient, stable, durable, high availability had high performance home server.
 The B motherboards are smart choices.
 Unfortunately only the 3644 supports ECC.

 _Notes_
+1. Motherboards designed to run uninterrupted 24x7x365 like the D3644-B are not refreshed yearly like consumer-focused products.
+They are being produced for many years and receive lots of support.
+Newer technologies are usually focused on performance and is therefore not relevant.

-1. There are no AMD chipsets/motherboards with a similar focus (non-gaming) and no combination of AMD motherboard+AMD processor has such low idle power consumption (2-5 WATT).
+2. There are no AMD chipsets/motherboards with a similar focus (non-gaming) and no combination of AMD motherboard+AMD processor has such low idle power consumption (2-5 WATT).

-2. combined with an Intel Pentium Gold (5400 or newer, not much difference between the old and new ones) your system will be plenty fast.
+3. combined with an Intel Pentium Gold (5400 or newer, not much difference between the old and new ones) your system will be plenty fast.
 Or go for a quad core i3-8100, i3-9100 or i3-10100 (choose the cheapest one as they are near-identical).
 They support ECC RAM and hardware transcoding of video and especially the quad-cores are plenty fast for the next 10+ years as a homeserver.

-3. Error-correcting memory (non-registered/unbuffered ECC RAM) - even normal computers should have this.
+4. Error-correcting memory (non-registered/unbuffered ECC RAM) - even normal computers should have this.
 Prevents data and disk corruption issues.
 Very important!
-Unfortunately due to Intel strategy, very few motherboards support (non-reg) ECC.
+Unfortunately due to Intel strategy, very few motherboards support (non-reg/unbuffered) ECC.

-4. If you do have an addiction to the highest speed, even though NVME/PCI Express is not recommended for data storage (see Storage section), go for a Motherboard with PCI-Express bifurcation support.
-In the future when ssds become cheaper, you can replace SATA drives for M.2 drives.
-You can insert 4 M.2 SSDs with full PCIe 4x speed in a PCIe 16x port.
-With the Fujitsu/Kontron 3644 motherboard, you can add in total 5x NVME PCI Express 3.0 x4 M.2 SSDs with full speed in addition to the 6 SATA slots.
+5. DDR5: again focused on performance and should not be preferred for a homeserver because ECC DDR5 has a form of ECC that only signals a problem with a data refresh on the module itself.
+That's called on-die ECC.
+It does not detect erroneous data going to the processor/cache.
+It is therefore not fail-safe at the single bit level.

 ## Power consumption
 - PicoPSU 90W or higher: A PicoPSU combined with a very efficient (specifically at low consumption) power brick will help you reach a low power consumption with minimal overhead.
 Normal PSUs are only efficient at higher consumption levels (doesn't make sense for a 24/7 homeserver).